kammitama5/kammitama5.github.io/_posts/2020-05-12-Tuesday-May-12th.md

 - But when I was getting started, it was different.
 It was a different reality of being cheap labour *without* any pedigree; just another immigrant.
 It was a different feeling of staying up until 1am to make sure that money hits your account (just in case).
-- It was a different feeling riding the train or bus, coming home, and still having the smell of homelessness on you, or praying someone wasn't smoking too close to you that your clothes would reek of marijuana, because you *really* couldn't afford to do another batch of laundry (by coin wash, of course).
+- It was a different feeling riding the train or bus, coming home, and still having the smell of homelessness on you, or praying someone wasn't smoking so close to you that your clothes would reek of marijuana, because you *really* couldn't afford to do another batch of laundry (by coin wash, of course).
 - It was a diffeent feeling of knowing that the only way things would work out financially is if you shopped at the stores where all the other underpaid immigrants shopped.
 That changed after I got my green card.
 It was as though I had stepped into the echelons of